 Rightly or wrongly, perhaps that’s a part of what being a “Canadian hero”, or just “Canadian”, means: you don’t need to have been the “winner”, you just need to have been willing to give it all, right to the end.
 I, for one, would say “rightly”.

 In closing, I’ve found myself questioning the very concepts of nationalism and patriotism in the last year or two, wondering if they aren’t primitive concepts best done away with as soon as possible for the benefit of humanity as a whole.
-At the very least, I’ve come to the conclusion that “national pride” is particularly troublesome; whereas I used to consider myself a “proud Canadian”, that seems absurd in retrosoect since I’m Canadian only by chance, or at most by the decision of two people who aren’t me; I didn’t help found this country; and I’ve never had to fight for it or worry about whether or not I qualify to be a citizen of it.
+At the very least, I’ve come to the conclusion that “national pride” is particularly troublesome; whereas I used to consider myself a “proud Canadian”, that seems absurd in retrospect since I’m Canadian only by chance, or at most by the decision of two people who aren’t me.
+I didn’t help found this country, and I’ve never had to fight for it or think about whether or not I qualify to be a citizen of it.
 Being “proud” of being Canadian would make as much sense as me being proud of being white, or heterosexual, or male, or 44.